 Stadium Course at PGA West—La Quinta

-Now in its sixth year as the host of the PGA Tour’s American Express, the Stadium Course provides weekend golfers with the ideal opportunity to play where the pros play.
+As the host of the PGA Tour’s American Express (along wih La Quinta Country Club), the Stadium Course provides weekend golfers with the ideal opportunity to play where the pros play.
 The 1986 Pete Dye design is one of six courses at PGA West and is consistently considered one of the most difficult courses in the desert, topping out at 7,300 yards with a rating of 76.1 and a slope of 150.